|

 Articles in Famous Felines are written by Certain features on these pages use JavaScript |

-Left-click thumbnails for enlargements (JavaScript should be enabled), Nora is a pretty, grey tabby, female cat whose mother was a stray.
+Click thumbnails for enlargements (JavaScript should be enabled) Nora was a pretty, grey tabby, female cat whose mother was a stray.
 Born in 2004, Nora ended up in a pet shelter in Cherry Hill, New Jersey, USA until one day, as luck would have it, Betsy Alexander and her husband Burnell Yow! passed by to see who was new at the shelter, as they did from time to time.
 Noticing Nora playing on her own rather than with the other kittens, Betsy picked her up and the two seemed to hit it off straight away.
-It was decided they would like to take her home to join their five other cats, and so when the formalities had been completed, she joined the household.
+It was decided they would like to take her home to join their five other cats, and so when the formalities had been completed she joined the household.
+Early days

 Return to: